alyssaq/blog/posts/150224-0303_singular-value-decomposition-visualisation.md

 * Singular values in $S$ are all real and non-negative.
 The eigenvalues in $\Lambda$ can be complex and have imaginary numbers.

 ## Resources
-SVD ties together the core concepts of linear algebra --- matrix transformations, subspaces, basis, eigens, symmetric matrices, orthogonalisation and factorisation.
-While this post attempts to provide a high-level grasp of SVD, the full proofs and mathematical foundations are best obtained from the entire [MIT Linear Algebra lectures by Gilbert Strang](http://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).
+SVD ties together the core concepts of linear algebra --- matrix transformations, projections, subspaces, change of basis, eigens, symmetric matrices, orthogonalisation and factorisation.
+For a complete proof and backgound, I highly recommend the entire [MIT Linear Algebra lectures by Gilbert Strang](http://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).
 I also found the examples and proofs for SVD and QR factorisation from the [University of Texas' MOOC](http://www.ulaff.net) useful.

-Other posts of SVD visualisations and applications:
+Other posts covering SVD visualisations and its applications:

  * <http://www.ams.org/samplings/feature-column/fcarc-svd>
  * <http://neurochannels.blogspot.sg/2008/02/visualizing-svd.html>